• Skip to primary navigation

 • One-Pot Recipe: I love when a whole delicious meal comes together in one pot for minimal dishes and ease.

-Mushrooms, ground turkey, spinach, green chiles, onion, garlic, potato, tapioca starch, tomato
+Ingredients for green chile turkey soup: mushrooms, ground turkey, roasted green chiles, spinach, onion, potato, garlic, tapioca starch, tomato

-• Ground Turkey: If you’re trying to stay away from red meat, ground turkey is a great option.
-It’s a lower fat alternative, tends to be pretty affordable, and lends itself perfectly to many dishes.
-I used to not like ground turkey, but I think I just hadn’t found the right ways to prepare it.
-This is a great recipe because there are so many ingredients working together that really help transform the flavor of the turkey.
-I also have learned that ground turkey tends to dry out, so it’s important to sauté it in a little bit of oil when cooking.
+• Ground Turkey: If you're staying away from red meat, ground turkey is an excellent choice.
+It's lower in fat, pretty affordable, and works well in many dishes.
+I used to dislike ground turkey, but I realized I just hadn't found the right ways to prepare it.
+This recipe is perfect because the combination of ingredients truly transforms the flavor of the turkey.
+Keep in mind that ground turkey can dry out, so be sure to sauté it with a little oil to keep it moist.
+If you don't have ground turkey, ground chicken is a great substitute.

-• Roasted Green Chiles: Use either roasted Pueblo, Hatch or Anaheim chiles.
-It is so easy to roast your own green chiles at home.
-Then you can freeze them and have them on hand for recipes like this soup.
+• Roasted Green Chiles: Use roasted Pueblo, Hatch, or Anaheim chiles for their smoky and slightly spicy flavor.
+It's easy to roast your own green chiles at home, and they freeze beautifully for recipes like this soup.
 Click here to learn how to roast green chiles at home.
-If you are unable to roast your own, then my other recommendation is to buy frozen roasted green chiles.
-These are just frozen green chiles without any additives.
-They are readily available in the freezer section of many grocery stores and you can even order them online at places like The Hatch Chile Store.
+If homemade isn't an option, I recommend frozen roasted green chiles.
+These are additive-free and available in many grocery freezer sections or online at places like The Hatch Chile Store.

 • Potatoes: I use russet potatoes, but red or Yukon gold potatoes also work.